-This project has started on the 06.01.2019 and will last until 31.12.2019.
-This project aims at establishing platforms for South African women in mathematics to share their mathematics research and inspire young women to become the next generation of scientists.
+This project has started on the 06.01.2019 and ended 31.12.2019.
+This project aimed at establishing platforms for South African women in mathematics to share their mathematics research and inspire young women to become the next generation of scientists.
 Furthermore, this project aims to link young South African women researchers in mathematics education with suitable mentors in their area of specialization and to build a network of African women in mathematics.

-The cross-pollination of Maths education initiative will run from the 01.01.2019 until 30.11.2019.
-It aims to provide a platform for maths educators to share insights, ideas, challenges and plans for future initiatives in maths education.
-A team of international and local undergraduates, postgraduates, lecturers and teaching professionals work together to develop rich learning experiences to inspire high school students in areas of mathematics beyond their school curricula.
+The cross-pollination of Maths education initiative started on 01.01.2019 and ended in November 2019.
+It aimed to provide a platform for maths educators to share insights, ideas, challenges and plans for future initiatives in maths education.
+A team of international and local undergraduates, postgraduates, lecturers and teaching professionals worked together to develop rich learning experiences to inspire high school students in areas of mathematics beyond their school curricula.
 The camps are locally funded and have been running successfully since 2011 in Kenya.
 So far, the initiative spread to Ethiopia (2013) and Ghana (2014) with support from SAMI to bring in international volunteers and to provide contingency funds.
 In each of these three countries the local organisers now have at least 5 years experience adapting and developing the model for their local environment.
-It is aimed that this workshop and involvement of more maths educators in the maths camps will generate joint publications from international and African Partners.
+The workshop and involvement of more maths educators in the maths camps aimed to generate joint publications from international and African Partners.

 The Mentoring African Research in Mathematics program Targets mathematical sciences departments in higher education institutions across Africa.
 Within These institutions the program is particularly, but not exclusively, focussed on supporting the development post graduates, for example through PhD supervision.
 The duration of the project is from 01.01.2019 - 30.06.2021.
 It is expected that the partnership will improve the overall quality of academic standards with the African departments.